Jamesie O'Connor: Club

-O'Connor played his club hurling with St Joseph's Doora-Barefield and had much success during a golden age for the club.
+O'Connor played his club hurling with St Joseph's Doora-Barefield.

-At underage levels he won a county minor championship medal in 1990, adding a county under-21 championship medal to his collection in 1993.
+At youth level, he won a county minor championship medal in 1990, adding a county under-21 championship medal to his collection in 1993.
 By this stage O'Connor had also joined the club's top team.
-He won a county intermediate championship medal in 1993, propelling St Joseph's Doora-Barefield into the senior ranks and towards future success.
+He won a county intermediate championship medal in 1993, propelling St Joseph's Doora-Barefield into the senior ranks.

 After losing two championship deciders to Clarecastle at senior level, O'Connor won his first championship medal in 1998 following a defeat of Kilmaley.
 He later added a Munster medal to his collection following a 0–12 to 0–8 defeat of Toomevara.
 St Joseph's later completed their landmark season with a 2–14 to 0–8 trouncing of Rathnure in the All-Ireland decider, giving O'Connor an All-Ireland Senior Club Hurling Championship medal.

 St Joseph's continued their run of success in 1999 with O'Connor winning a second successive county club championship medal.
 He later won a second Munster winners' medal following 4–9 to 3–8 defeat of Ballygunner.
 St Joseph's subsequently qualified for the All-Ireland final and the chance to become the second team in history to retain their title.
 Athenry provided the opposition and defeated O'Connor's side by 0–16 to 0–12.

 After being defeated in their bid for a third consecutive county championship, St Joseph's returned in 2001.
 A 1–15 to 1–12 defeat of Sixmilebridge gave O'Connor his third and final county club championship medal.

 Inter-county

-O'Connor first came to prominence on the inter-county scene as a member of the Clare minor hurling team in 1989.
+O'Connor came to prominence on the inter-county scene as a member of the Clare minor hurling team in 1989.
 He won a Munster medal that year following a narrow 2–12 to 2–11 defeat of Limerick.
 The subsequent All-Ireland decider resulted in a 2–16 to 1–12 defeat by Offaly.

 He later played for a few years with the Clare under-21 team.

 O'Connor joined the Clare senior team during the 1992–93 National League before making his championship debut in the subsequent provincial championship campaign.

-After a number of seasons, Clare finally made the breakthrough in 1995.
-O'Connor won his first Munster medal that year following a surprise 1–17 to 0–11 defeat of reigning champions Limerick.
+O'Connor won his first Munster medal in 1995 following a surprise 1–17 to 0–11 defeat of reigning champions Limerick.
 It was Clare's first provincial success in sixty-three years.
 O'Connor's side later qualified for the All-Ireland final and were the underdogs against reigning champions Offaly.
 Although trailing at half-time, substitute Éamonn Taaffe scored a crucial goal to propel Clare to a 1–13 to 2–8 victory.
 It was their first championship title in 81 years.
 As well as collecting an All-Ireland medal, O'Connor was later honoured with his first All-Star award.